Skip to Content

 A common color treatment technique used for Quartz is called quench crackling or thermal shock.

-Here, the crystal is exposed to heat with a butane torch and subjected to a cold liquid dye solution.
+Here, a butane torch exposes the crystal to heat and is subjected to a cold liquid dye solution.
 This process causes the crystal to crackle, and thus, dyes can be deposited through the cracks.

 This technique is suitable for non-porous crystals that do not have a natural affinity to dyes.
 Overall, the coloration of Quartz is inexpensive due to its natural clarity and neutral color.